cjwirth/cjwirth.github.io/_posts/2016-03-26-xcode-7-3-crashing.md

 <!--excerpt-->

+---

+*This post was written with Xcode 7.3 (7D175).
+This is the second in a series of posts that will soon be out of date and meaningless!
+Check out the [first soon-to-be-outdated post](/2016/03/07/using-xcode-and-spm-together/) if you are interested!*

+---

 ## MVP to Crash and Burn

 To illustrate the problem, I'm going to be using a very small program that still crashes when run.
 The entire source code fits inside a [tweet](https://twitter.com/cjwirth/status/713629205636878336)!